sungaila/SurvivalNotRequired/README.md

 ![Screenshot](https://raw.githubusercontent.com/sungaila/SurvivalNotRequired/master/etc/Screenshot_01.png)

 _Survival Not Required_ is a mod for the game [Oxygen Not Included](https://www.klei.com/games/oxygen-not-included) from Klei Entertainment.
-Its goal is to lower the difficulty for the first few day cycles and thus make the game more accessable for beginners.
+Its goal is to lower the difficulty for the first few day cycles and thus make the game more accessible for beginners.

 The mod is available in the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2840201171).